chrislevn/dockerfile-practices/README.md

 ## 1 Background
 Docker is an open-source platform that enables you to automate the deployment, scaling, and management of applications using containerization.
 It provides a way to package applications and their dependencies into a standardized unit called a container.

 This guide is a list of practices I have collected, while learning Docker, for building your own Dockerfile.
+If you have new tips, feel free to contribute via [Contributing guide](https://github.com/chrislevn/dockerfile-practices/blob/main/CONTRIBUTING.md).
+Hope this helps!

 <a id="s1-background"></a>